AidaSehic/Web_Scraping_and_Classification/README.md

 Analysing the corpus of documents from Part 1 in a *text classification* context.
 Tasks completed:
 1. From the files created in Part 1, **loading** the **set of raw documents** into the **notebook**.
 Ensuring that **each document** has a **class label**, based on the **original category label**.
 2. From the raw documents, creating a **document-term matrix**, using appropriate **text pre-processing** and **term weighting** steps.
+*Note: **Document Term Matrix** - stacked term vectors In the bag-of-words model, each document is represented by a vector in an m-dimensional coordinate space, where m is number of unique terms across all documents.
+This set of terms is called the corpus vocabulary.
+Note that the positioning (context) of terms within the original document is lost in this model.

+Since each document can be represented as a term vector, we can stack these vectors to create a full document-term matrix.
+We can easily create this matrix from a list of document strings using Scikit-learn:
+*
 3. Building two **multi-class classification models** using **two different classifiers**: **k-Nearest Neighbors Classifier** and **Support Vector Machines**.
 4. **Comparing the predictions** of the **two classification models** using an **appropriate evaluation strategy.**